 Fundamental Inorganic Chemistry

 In this module you'll focus on the electronic structures of atoms and molecules, and the theories underpinning the chemistry of the transition metal elements.
 You will spend around one hour per week studying this module.

 Introductory Laboratory Work

 This module introduces you to the essential laboratory skills that are required in inorganic, organic and physical chemistry.
-You’ll spend around 4 hours per week in laboratory practicals performing experiments, and collecting and analysing data.
+You’ll spend around four hours per week in laboratory practicals performing experiments, and collecting and analysing data.
 You’ll present written reports of your experimental work that will form part of the assessment for this module.

 From Newton to Einstein

 This module will introduce you to topics which will underpin all subsequent physics modules such as: classical mechanics; vectors; Einstein's special theory of relativity; electromagnetism; electrical circuits and quantum physics.
 You’ll spend around five hours per week in lectures and tutorials studying this module.

 You’ll receive training in basic computing techniques using MatLab, and will be introduced to their use in solving physical problems.
 You’ll spend three to four hours in computer classes and a one hour lecture each week.